pagkly/Zed/Investopedia3/Short Covering Definition.md

 ### Short Interest and Short Interest Ratio (SIR)

-The higher the [short interest](https://www.investopedia.com/terms/s/shortinterest.asp) and [short interest ratio](https://www.investopedia.com/terms/s/shortinterestratio.asp) (SIR), the greater the risk that short covering may occur in a disorderly fashion.
-Short covering is generally responsible for the initial stages of a rally after a prolonged [bear market](https://www.investopedia.com/terms/b/bearmarket.asp), or a protracted decline in a stock or other security.
-Short sellers usually have shorter-term holding periods than investors with [long positions](https://www.investopedia.com/terms/l/long.asp), due to the risk of runaway losses in a strong uptrend.
+The higher the [[short interest]](https://www.investopedia.com/terms/s/shortinterest.asp) and [[short interest ratio]](https://www.investopedia.com/terms/s/shortinterestratio.asp) (SIR), the greater the risk that short covering may occur in a disorderly fashion.
+Short covering is generally responsible for the initial stages of a rally after a prolonged [[bear market]](https://www.investopedia.com/terms/b/bearmarket.asp), or a protracted decline in a stock or other security.
+Short sellers usually have shorter-term holding periods than investors with [[long positions]](https://www.investopedia.com/terms/l/long.asp), due to the risk of runaway losses in a strong uptrend.
 As a result, short sellers are generally quick to cover short sales on signs of a turnaround in market sentiment or a security's bad fortunes.

 ## Example of Short Covering